What is the Every Student Succeeds Act and how does school stability affect children in foster care?

 - Establish a structure for collaboration and collectively prioritize goals.
 There should be a high-level commitment for all the partners who are part of the collaborative structure.

 - Keep leadership engaged and informed of ongoing work and use their authority to keep the momentum going.
-Ensure that staff resources within all agencies support the ongoing work.
+Ensure that staff within all agencies support the ongoing work.
 Leaders must understand the value of the collaboration and that real change takes time.
 It is critical to engage new leaders quickly and demonstrate the success the collaboration has achieved to date.

 - Data drives change and supports progress.
 Initially, data can help engage new partners and start the conversation about the educational needs of children in care.
 But data can also be a tool to maintain the collaboration’s momentum over time by providing ongoing information on the strengths and weaknesses of the system and the progress of the collaboration.